immaxkent/BlockchainCrawler/README.md

-# blockScraper
+# Blockchain Crawler

-A simple trawler for finding, decoding and writing datas from logs on Ethereum chains running official versions of Open Zeppelin's Ethernaut.
+A simple trawler, crawler, and general miscrient for finding, decoding and writing datas from logs on Ethereum chains running official versions of Open Zeppelin's Ethernaut.

 Completed using Alchemy.